 - Texas Medical Center in Houston is the largest in the world.

-- Houston is home to the first domed stadium, the Astrodome.
+- Houston is home to the world’s first domed air-conditioned stadium, the Astrodome.

-- The Houston Grand Opera is the only opera company in the world that has won all three Grammy, Tony, and Emmy awards.
+- The Houston Grand Opera is the only opera company that has won all three major awards — Grammy, Tony, and Emmy.

 - Houston is Beyoncé’s hometown.
 Consider that a triumph in itself!

 9. K-12 Parents Look to the Suburbs While Higher-Ed Students Love Living in Houston Proper

 Here’s why Houston parents with school-age children tend to prefer the suburbs, while college students flock to the city:

 - Most top-rated schools in Houston are located in surrounding suburbs outside of Houston’s Loop.

 - The greater Houston area has 14 major institutions of higher learning, including the University of Houston, Texas Southern University, and Rice University.